 While you certainly do not need to have a car in London or in York, driving can give you more flexibility to make some stops along the way and not be at the mercy of train timetables.

 Also, if you want some peace of mind and don’t want to pay any deductible from the rental company, we suggest taking out an excess insurance policy through iCarHireInsurance.
 This is often significantly cheaper compared to getting the equivalent insurance from the rental company.

 If you want to spend one day in York on a guided tour, you have a few options available, but most will require you to get to York on your own first (if you’ve read the above section, you’ll see that getting to York from London by train is incredibly straightforward and easy.

 There are countless great guided tours in York that can suit all kinds of travellers.
 If you can’t spend all day on your feet, for instance, you may be interested in a hop-on hop-off bus tour of the city.
-Alternatively, you can see the city on your own two feet on this guided walking tour of York or by bicycle on this guided cycling tour of York.

 If you’re a fan of getting out on the water, then you’re sure to enjoy this cruise on the River Ouse which allows you to see a different side of York from the city’s main waterway.